Homes inspected by Igor Smetaniuk -

 level designation

-Certified Septic Inspector performing septic inspections in NY
+Certified Septic Inspector performing septic inspections in NY or PA.

 Home Inspection and Commercial Building Inspection Service Provider

-Serving Lower New York (NY)
+Serving the Lower New York Region (NY)

 General Service Areas